Pen pressure only applicable to Android and iOS signed with a tablet pen.

 Just 3 steps to view and sign eDocument

-Accessible across devices (smartphone, tablet, and computer) and platforms (iOS and Andriod).
+Accessible across devices (smartphone, tablet, and computer) and platforms (iOS and Android).
 Sign an eDocument using your finger, tablet pen, or keyboard.

 FAQs on eSignature